mzajcev/dis25_nlp/README.md

 Welcome to Mr.C-Bot!
 Mr.C-Bot is a conversational agent powered by machine learning and natural language processing techniques.
 Developed by Maurice Sielmann, Marc Pricken and Matthias Zajcev, the bot's primary purpose is to analyze sentences and classify them according to predefined categories, using either Logistic Regression or Naive Bayes classifier.

+Mr.C-Bot is an intelligent chatbot designed to interact with users and perform sentence classification.
+It is built with advanced NLP techniques and machine learning algorithms to understand user requests and generate appropriate responses.
+We hope you enjoy using Mr.C-Bot and find it useful for your needs!

 The chatbot performs the following key operations:

 - Greet users and listen to their inputs.